 A fair contender for JRPG of the decade before Persona 5 dropped, Final Fantasy 15 belies its ten year development hell to present a gorgeous open world and a road trip journey with a cast of Very Good Boys you won’t even mind taking selfies with.
 Square Enix is shoring up the confusing third arc, which amazingly speaks of needing just a little more time in the oven, but lessons have been learned and that’s what matters.
 Look for Final Fantasy 16 sometime after the heat death of the universe.

 What Demon’s Souls did quietly and virally, Dark Souls did loudly and brashly, thanks to a bold gamble from the smugly triumphant Bandai Namco.
-A sequel in all but name, the second entry in what has been loosely termed “the Souls series” built on the formula with such success that it established a new genre of punishing but rewarding inaccessible action RPGs.
-Increasingly imitated but never equalled the Souls family is a modern classic relying just as much on what’s between your ears (patience, hopefully) as how quickly you flick your finger over the shield button.
+A sequel in all but name, the second half in what has been loosely termed “the Soulsborne series” built on the formula with such success that it established a new genre of punishing but rewarding inaccessible action RPGs.
+Increasingly imitated but never equalled, Bloodborne and every other game in the family is a modern classic relying just as much on what’s between your ears (patience, hopefully) as how quickly you flick your finger over the dodge or shield button.
 Pro tip: never take it off.

 Pinning down exactly what made Diablo such a time sink is difficult.
 Was it the perfectly drawn-out loot cycle?
 The scaling difficulty?
 The pleasure of taking on the lord of hell with a friend?
 The genuine joy of stringing together a simple series of keystrokes to bring a complex chain of skills, buffs and times into fruition for massive damage?
 Or maybe all of the above.